- Advocacy Content

 All red vendors

 FOnly “red” rated vendors available.
 Note that if Aspire is offered (a "green" rated company), participants are forced to use an assigned advisor or advisors which adds to investing costs.
-Example: Williamsburg 01 in South Carolina.
+Example: District of Columbia.

 Putting a plan out to bid can result in lower investment costs, and elimination of sales agents trawling school lounges and employee email in boxes.